Find Trade Colleges

 $31,200 Avg Student Debt

 The average in-state tuition and fees for students at Savannah State University is $5,498.
-Those students who come from outside the state pay an average of $16,219.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $31,200 in student loans.
+Out-of-state students pay an average of $16,219.
+Bachelor’s Degree recipients from Savannah State University accumulate an average of $31,200 in student debt by the time they complete their degree.
 Around 62% of those degree recipients were women.

 #15